 KY Cygni (1,420 to 2,850 solar radii) — a red supergiant in the constellation Cygnus.
 The upper estimate is viewed with skepticism as a likely observational error, while the lower one is consistent with other stars from the same survey and with our understanding of stellar evolution.

-VY Canis Majoris (1,300 to 1,540 solar radii) — a red hypergiant star that was previously estimated to be 1,800 to 2,200 solar radii, but that size put it outside the bounds of stellar evolutionary theory and were updated.
+VY Canis Majoris (1,300 to 1,540 solar radii) — a red hypergiant star that was previously estimated to be 1,800 to 2,200 solar radii, but that size puts it outside the bounds of stellar evolutionary theory and was updated.
 Still, I have seen this star listed as the largest in some sources.

 Betelgeuse (950 to 1,200 solar radii) — a red supergiant in the constellation Orion.
 Betelgeuse is one of the most well-known stars of its kind, as it’s the ninth-brightest star in the sky and can easily be seen with the naked eye between October through March on a clear night.
 It’s the closest star on this list and is expected to go supernova pretty much at any time.